doriguzmn/PCBS-DataAnalysis/README.md

 participantData=pd.read_excel('Dori-RAPT_WoZ_participant_data.xlsx')
 ```

+ADD AN EXAMPLE OF EACH

 ## <a name="processing"></a>Data processing

 Once we read the Excel sheets, we need to do some processing.
-Our goal is to get a database that includes the participant demographic data (including participant gender, age, grade, school, previous algebra experience, Jaden's perceived gender/ethnicity, etc), the data about the learning of the subjects in the experiments (which includes how many problems participants solved before talking to Jaden, the virtual tutor, how many they solved after, a composite score measuring learning gains (after-before), etc), and the data
+Our goal is to get a database that includes:
+-Participants' demographic data: participant gender, age, grade, school, previous algebra experience, Jaden's perceived gender/ethnicity, etc)
+-Participant's learning information: how many problems participants solved before talking to Jaden, the virtual tutor, how many they solved after, a composite score measuring learning gains (after-before), etc)
+-AMT 'thin-slice' rating of rapport: the rating of rapport for each 30-second slice of the tutoring videos with Jaden and a participant, in addition to a final rapport rating which is the average of all ratings from the individual slices for a certain participant.

+Importantly, the AMT ratings of rapport are only available for participants whose video is of high quality.
+Therefore, the final database will include these three THINGS only for a subset of participants, and this is what we will use for the data analysis.

 ```python
 MergedDf = getUsableVideos(learning,participantData)[0]
 UsableVideos = getUsableVideos(learning,participantData)[1]